InsightDataScience/flask-sample-app/README.md

 The following happened when you clicked button 'Use Route':
 * `(client)` In JavaScript file `windowScript`, user-input is stored in variable `userName`.
 This value is sent to server.
 * `(server)` In file `routes_port80`, user-input is received in variable `username` (line 17).
-  * you should the user-input in file `nohup.out`.
+  * you should the user-input in flask-server file `nohup.out`.
 In short, what you typed in the webpage has appeared in Flask server!
 * `(server)` The same `username` is returned with "User" prefixed.
   * this operation is done by route `/user/<username>`.
 * `(client)` Back in JavaScript file `windowScript`, the new string is received in variable `data`.
 This is printed on the console.

 The above steps demonstrates a very simple example of how data is sent between client and server.
 This should give you an idea of a simple webapp now.

-###